That Wānaka Tree

-That Wānaka Tree, or That Wānaka Willow, is the nickname of a willow tree located at the southern end of Lake Wānaka in the Otago region of New Zealand.
+That Wānaka Tree, also known as the That Wānaka Willow, is the nickname of a willow tree located at the southern end of Lake Wānaka in the Otago region of New Zealand.
 The tree grows alone in the water and is a popular destination for tourists to take Instagram photos.
-It was planted by Tim Scur as a fence post and unexpectedly grew.
-The Wānaka Tree can be seen on postcards and in paintings across the world especially in relation to New Zealand.

 Popularity

 The tree derives its nickname from the hashtag "#ThatWanakaTree", which is used on Instagram to identify photos of it.
 The tree has been described as "New Zealand's most famous tree" and called "one of the most photographed trees in all New Zealand."
 A photograph of the tree by Dennis Radermacher won the 2014 New Zealand Geographic photo of the year award.